aridoza/foundational-java/Concurrency/concurrency2.md

 The last concurrency component we will look at is the `ReadWriteLock`, which solves a common problem.

-Let's say you have many readers of a certain set of data.
+Let's say you have many readers of a certain data set.
 There are also writers that change the data, and the changes must be atomic, in the sense that we want to ensure that readers can't read the data until all of it is changed.
 What would that look like in real life?

 Well, a very common example would be a stock portfolio owned by a hedge fund.
 There's money on the line, so we've got to get this right!